solutionsmodular/svc-notifications/README.md

 Configure the Notification Engine using settings for the following conceptual components:

-### Notification Events
+### Event Trigger

 This defines message subject/verb under which different messages are ultimately delivered.
 For example, order created.

+### Message Trigger

+Not to be mistaken with an Event Trigger, which is the event which triggers a notification, the Message Trigger is a record of a message which triggers the engine.

-### Message Templates
+### Message Config

-These specify a grouping of messages.
-Criteria for sending are here.
+Defines criteria which is compared against an Event Message metadata.
+The Message Config groups Message Templates.
+Criteria allow for a type of message to be sent based on a message.
+For example, an Order Placed message could send a "Thank you" message to the purchaser, and a "You've made a sale" message to the sponsor.

-### Notification Messages
+### Message Template

-These specify the message template content and specify one or more senders.
+These are the individual message bodies sent, where each Message Template is the content for a different channel.
+For example, in response to an Order Placed message the email message could contain details where the SMS message would be more concise.

-Senders, such as email, timeline, or SMS, can not be duplicated within a Message Template
+Senders, such as email, timeline, or SMS, can not be duplicated within a Message Template.

 ## Sending